 Congratulations!
 You completed the Discovery Survey and now have your personalized Plum Profile!

-Your Plum Profile is a summary of your Talents and insights about your personality relevant to your career.
+Your Plum Profile is a summary of your top Talents and insights about your personality relevant to your career.
 It is generated using the results of the Plum Discovery Survey.

 To view your Plum Profile, sign in to Plum and navigate to Plum Profile, under My Plum.

 Read the sections here below to learn everything about your Top Talents, Work Style, Work Preferences and how to interpret your Plum Profile.